CopernicaMarketingSoftware/Documentation/Mailerq/4.0/new-for-4.0.md

 you can increment this value.

-Besides these traditional NoSQL engines, we now also support a filesystem-based storage engine: setting the `storage-address` variable to `dir:///path/to/dir` stores all data in files in a directory.
+Besides these traditional NoSQL engines, we now also support a filesystem-based storage engine: setting the "storage-address" variable to "dir:///path/to/dir" stores all data in files in a directory.
 This is ideal for testing purposes!